ETHZ-INS/BehaviorFlow/README.md

 script.

 we first source this to load all functions.
 Also, ensure all the required packages below are installed.
+This package has been tested with R versions 3.6.1 and 4.1.2

 ``` r
 source("R/UnsupervisedAnalysis_Functions.R")